A formula to evaluate type A webs and link polynomials: Evaluation of webs

 \end{enumerate} For completeness, let $(n^{\ell},0,\dots,0)$ have $\ell$ symbols $n$ and $m-\ell$ symbols $0$.
 In general a residue sequence of the trivial web see as a web in $\Hom_{\webq}\big((n^{\ell},0,\dots,0),(0,\dots,0,n^{\ell})\big)$ is given by the residue sequence $(\ell^{(n)},\dots,(m-1)^{(n)},(\ell-1)^{(n)},\dots,(m-2)^{(n)},\dots)$. \end{Example}

-Due to their relation to invariant tensors, the space $\Hom_{\webq}(\munit,\vec{k})$ has an important basis known as Lusztig--Kashiwara's dual canonical basis.
+Due to their relation to invariant tensors, the space $\Hom_{\webq}(\munit,\vec{k})$ has an important basis known as \emph{Lusztig--Kashiwara's dual canonical basis}.
 (For details see {\eg} \cite{KhKu-sl3-web-bases} or \cite[Section 4.1.5]{Tu-gln-bases}.)
-We can thus ask whether a fixed $w\in\Hom_{\webq}(\munit,\vec{k})$ corresponds to a dual canonical basis element, and \autoref{T:EvaluationMain} gives a complete and computable answer:
+We can thus ask whether a fixed $w\in\Hom_{\webq}(\munit,\vec{k})$ corresponds to a dual canonical basis element, and \autoref{T:EvaluationMain} gives a complete answer that can be checked using the main formula:

 \begin{Proposition} A $w\in\Hom_{\webq}(\munit,\vec{k})$ is dual canonical if and only if $\qpar^{-\shift}\formula[{w,w}]\in\Nqq$. \end{Proposition}